TimDaub/preact-touchable-dock/README.md

 and `.touchableDockHandle`.
 - Changing the dock's stage works by calling the `setStage` method through a ref.
 Possible values are `["hide", "hint", "full"]`.
+- `props.onClose` allows to listen for close events emitted from the dock.

 ## Contributing